natalieagus/50002/docs/Software/i_betacpudiagnostics.md

 HALT()
 ```

-The program above can easily detect if the `ASEL` mux is faulty as described by observing the content of `R0` when the program halts.
+The program above can easily detect if the `ASEL` MUX is faulty as described by observing the content of `R0` when the program halts.
 If the Beta CPU is faulty, the content of `R0` will be 0.
 Otherwise, it will be `64`.

 **Explanation**:
-* If the `ASEL` mux is faulty, we are multiplying the content of R2 with `0` instead of the content of `R1`
+* If the `ASEL` MUX is faulty, we are multiplying the content of R2 with `0` instead of the content of `R1`
 * Hence, the result stored at `R0` will be 0

 Now consider the following program **P4**, to be run at exactly 4 clk cycle (or until `HALT()`, whichever comes earlier):